handpoint/doc/ios/iosintroduction.md

 :::

-The Handpoint iOS SDK provides a simple application programming interface for the Handpoint card readers.
+The Handpoint iOS SDK provides a simple application programming interface for the Handpoint payment terminals.

 :::info
 Please note that before submitting an app to the Apple App store a MFi hardware request has to be submitted to Apple,